quicwg/multipath/draft-ietf-quic-multipath.md

 CID are numbered in the same number space.
 When using the same packet number space on multiple paths, out of order delivery is likely.
 This causes inflation of the number of acknowledgement ranges and therefore of the the size of ACK frames.
-This proposal specifies algorithms for controlling the size of acknowledgement packets.
-Senders that accept to use multiple paths when sending to a node using zero-length CID will have to use special logic to minimize the impact of multipath delivery on loss detection and congestion control.
-If the receiver reports ECN counters, they will contain the sum of markings received on all paths.
-Senders will need specific logic to handle such ECN marks.
+Senders that accept to use a single number space on multiple paths when sending to a node using zero-length CID need to take special care to minimize the impact of multipath delivery on loss detection, congestion control, and ECN handling.
-(The logic required to support zero-length CID at receivers and senders is discussed in {{using-zero-length}}.)
+This proposal specifies algorithms for controlling the size of acknowledgement packets and ECN handling in Section {{using-zero-length}} and {{ecn-handling}}.

 This proposal does not cover address discovery and management.
 Addresses